 Outline of methods used to validate the code to implement the model and whether the code is available.

 Model Selection and Evaluation

 Describe alternative model configurations, if any (e.g., alternative M values or likelihood weights; use a hierarchical approach where possible (e.g., asymptotic vs. domed selectivities, constant vs. time-varying selectivities)).
-The model configuration on which the previous assessment was based must be included in the set of models considered in order to retain comparability with previous assessments.
+The model configuration on which the previous assessment was based (both without and with new data) must be included in the set of models considered in order to retain comparability with previous assessments.

 Show a progression of results from the previous assessment to the preferred base model by adding each new data source and each model modification in turn to enable the impacts of these changes to be assessed.
 Clearly identify the model used as the basis for each model run.
 If changes in model results occur, sufficient information should be provided for the CPT / SSC to understand the cause for the changes.

-Label the approved model from the previous year as model 0.
+Use the following convention for numbering models: When a model constituting a “major change” from the original version of the base model is introduced, it is given a label of the form “Model yy.j,” where yy is the year (designated by the last two digits) that the model was introduced, and j is an integer distinguishing this particular “major change” model from other “major change” models introduced in the same year.
+When a model constituting only a “minor change” from the original version of the base model is introduced, it is given a label of the form “Model yy.jx,” where “x” is a letter distinguishing this particular “minor change” model from other “minor change” models derived from the original version of the same base model.
+The distinction between “major” and “minor” model changes is determined by the author on the basis of qualitative differences in model structure.

 Provide evidence of search for balance between realistic (but possibly over-parameterized) and simpler (but not realistic) models.